-Your symbol Hexagram thirteen, shows the natural state of fire below and sky above.
+Hexagram Thirteen shows the natural state of fire below and sky above.
 The people in a small town are peaceful when they are not influenced by the self-centered attitudes of the city.
-Being fixed in this attitude, it will be advantageous to begin new projects.
+Being fixed in this attitude is a good time to begin new projects.

 The first line, yang, shows the representative of the people coming to the gate.
 This person greets others as equals and makes no distinctions of family, race, or gender.

-The second line, yang, shows a person respecting only his/her own family.
+The second line, yang, shows a person respecting only their own family.
 This attitude will bring shame and regret.

 The third line, yang, shows that prejudice is impotent, like a general who keeps his soldiers hiding in the bushes and ready on the hillside without attacking.

-The fourth line, yang, indicates good fortune if the prejudice person can give up the desire to attack people who are different.
+The fourth line, yang, indicates good fortune if a prejudice person can give up the desire to attack people who are different.

 The fifth line, yin, shows a compassionate person who is aggrieved by injustice and prejudice.
-This person uses strength and sense of humor to bring people together.
+This person uses strength and humor to bring people together.

 The sixth line, yang, shows the representative of the people working in the outskirts of the town.
 Working together on an equal footing, people in society make progress in life.